-This silky textured soup, sprinkled with crunchy seeds and croutons is a delicious and cream-like soup for a whole family.
-It is usually served for Thanksgiving day every year but you can make this delicious dish whenever you want or at least when the season of pumpkins begins.
+This silky textured soup, sprinkled with crunchy seeds and croutons is a delicious and cream-like soup for the whole family.
+It is usually served on Thanksgiving day every year but you can make this delicious dish whenever you want or at least when the season of pumpkins begins.

 - Pumpkins aid weight loss

 - Pumpkins can boost your immune system

 - Pumpkins can help after a hard workout